ipr/qXpkLib/xpkDummy/README.txt

 xpkDummy

 Author: Ilkka Prusi
 Contact ilkka.prusi@gmail.com

 Summary:
 "Dummy" decoder for qXpkLib to load.

-This is just for interface&library load testing, output is same as input.
+This is just for interface&library load testing, no change in input/output.

-Similar to "xpkNONE" library in original in that nothing is done to data in pack/unpack.
+Similar to "xpkNONE" library in original except NONE gives input as output without modification.